Sriracha Roast Chicken with Sriracha Gravy

 - 1 bunch fresh Spearmint , roughly chopped

 - (Optional for best flavor and juiciness.
-Skip brining and just rinse and season with salt and pepper for quickest preparation.)
-Rinse chicken and place in a large bowl.
+For Quickest Preparations- skip brining, just season with salt and pepper) Rinse chicken and place in a large bowl.
 Cover with a brine (salted water - the water should have the approximate saltiness of sea water).
 Place in fridge for at least a couple hours or overnight

 - Preheat the oven to 425°F.

 - Combine the oil, ketchup, rice wine vinegar, sriracha, and fish sauce in a bowl.
 Mix well.

 - Baste the chicken with the sauce and add some sauce inside the cavity of the chicken.
 Place chicken in a baking dish and cover with aluminum foil.

 - Pour the juices from the baking dish into a saucepan.
 Add the remaining basting sauce to the saucepan.
 Over medium/high heat, whisk in the flour.
 Whisk in the chicken stock and simmer until the gravy thickens, about 3-4 minutes.